Troubleshooting Database Connection Issues

 1. Use Ping to check the connection issue

-Get the MySQL package host IP on the DB & User page in the Control Panel.
+Get the MySQL package host IP on the Overview page in the Control Panel.

 As our MySQL server do not allow ping function.
 You can ping the gateway of the MySQL package on local PC to test the connection between local PC and MySQL server.
 If the result is like the following screenshot shows, it is normal.
 If it shows time out, please check your local network.